lamnhan066/language_code/README.md

 print(language.nativeNames); // => ['kalaallisut', 'kalaallit oqaasii']
 ```

-Some language codes have multiple names in English or names in native, so the `englishNames` and `nativeNames` will return List<String>.
+Some language codes have multiple names in English or names in native, so the `englishNames` and `nativeNames` will return a List<String>.

 You can get the first value from `englishNames` and `nativeNames` by using: